RJ50 vs RJ45: What’s the Difference?

 WiringDefined by color code (8 wires, 4 pairs)Flexible: may carry >4 wire pairs or mixed signals

-The table highlights that RJ45 is the standard Ethernet connector with eight wires and well-known wiring conventions, whereas RJ50 adds two wires for extra signals.
+The table shows that RJ45 is the standard Ethernet connector with eight wires and well-defined wiring conventions, whereas RJ50 adds two wires for additional signals.
 RJ50 cables are usually custom-made and labeled explicitly as 10P10C or “10-pin RJ45.”
-Some manufacturers even refer to RJ50 as a “10P10C Ethernet cable,” despite it not being a proper Ethernet standard.
+Some manufacturers even refer to RJ50 as a “10P10C Ethernet cable,” even though it isn’t a proper Ethernet standard.

 Common Applications